WHAT CAN I DO NEXT?

 Unfortunately, despite the courts finding that right to rent was incompatible with human rights, the legislation is still in force and landlords still need to comply with it.
 As a result, landlords and agents are stuck in the uncomfortable position of being forced to discriminate by the law and liable to their tenants for this discrimination.

 This cannot continue.
 The right to rent legislation must be scrapped.
 Landlords should not be forced to discriminate against their tenants for no good reason.
 That is why the RLA will be continuing to challenge this unfair legislation in the Court of Appeal in 2020.
-However, we are calling on all parties to commit to revoking this legislation before the case is heard again.

 Research Provided by RLA PEARL.
 See more